EricssonDaSilva-code/api-parkin-control/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.api.parkin-control' is invalid and this project uses 'com.api.parkincontrol' instead.
+* The original package name 'com.api.parkin-control' is invalid and this project uses 'com.api.parkingcontrol' instead.

 # Getting Started